Mikkomario/Utopia-Scala/Reach/README.md

   - **ScrollView** and **ScrollArea** for 1D and 2D scrolling
   - **Stack** for placing components in a column or in a row
     - Supports all three component principles: immutable, view and mutable
+  - **Collection** for placing components in multiple automatically managed columns or rows
+  - **Layers** for placing components behind or on top of each other

 You will likely need these classes and traits when building your custom components and layout containers:
 - **CustomDrawReachComponent** - Your most typical component class when building from ground-up